-Performance-Based Variable Pay-Executive Team Performance Objectives: As described above, 70% of short-term incentives was based on achievement of specific Adjusted EBITDA targets.
+Annual Performance-Based Variable Pay - Executive Team Performance Objectives: As described above, 70% of short-term incentives was based on achievement of specific Adjusted EBITDA targets.
 An additional 30% of targeted short-term incentive compensation for our NEOs depended on the achievement of specific metric-based performance objectives related to the achievement of key strategic milestones.
-These milestones were determined at the beginning of fiscal 2015.
+These milestones were determined at the beginning of fiscal 2016.
 Because these goals were strategic in nature, and we believe that disclosing specifics could cause potential competitive harm, they are not disclosed.

 However, these objectives were individually weighted based on difficulty and on the effort required to achieve the goal, with most goals weighted between 30% and 40% of this portion of the short-term variable pay award.
 We believe that the goals established for each NEO were "stretch" goals tied to achieving our annual plan in support of the Company's long-term strategy.
 Each goal was typically linked to what we refer to internally as our "Wildly Important Goals" that are cascaded throughout the Company, and progress toward each of these goals was tracked regularly.
-For NEOs to receive the maximum payout on this portion of their incentive required meeting each one of these aggressive goals, including achieving \$36.9 million in Adjusted EBITDA.
-For fiscal 2015, NEOs were paid a reduced portion of their short-term variable pay tied to these executive team performance objectives since targets on each objective were not fully reached.
+For NEOs to receive the maximum payout on this portion of their incentive, they had to meet each one of these aggressive goals, including achieving \$35 million in Adjusted EBITDA.
+For fiscal 2016, NEOs were paid a significantly reduced portion of their short-term variable pay tied to these executive team performance objectives since target levels of performance for each objective were not attained.